 The simple answer is No. No, I do not.

-I turned 42 this year and still have kids at home who need me more than I like to admit.
+I turn 43 in 2020 and still have kids at home who need me more than I like to admit.
 And while I might not be, as my kids like to say, “that old,” I have things sagging in places that just two years ago were still pert and ready for action.
 My body aches in places that surprise me, and I just bought my first pair of reading glasses.

 I have an unrelenting fear of extreme heights, the dark ocean abyss, dangerous creatures with large teeth and I flinch at the thought of uncontrollable hordes of people.
 Sometimes, traveling feels like something I should leave to the ‘bad-ass’ people while I stay at home knitting doilies.